 Recommendation: ADC should have a system in place to allow suspected stroke calls to receive priority in response that will facilitate early arrival of patients to the Emergency Department (ED).
-(New recommendation, Level II-1, Grade A)

-7.1.3 Initial on-scene management ^{3-4, 7-10}
+7.1.3 Initial on-scene management 3-4, 7-10

 PHC responders (a medically trained person who responds to pre-hospital calls, usually an Assistant Medical Officer or Staff Nurse) should be familiar with the detection and management of stroke patients.

 (Level II-1, Grade A)

 Recommendation: PHC responders should rapidly evaluate the airway, breathing and circulation in patients with suspected acute stroke to identify life threatening situations, and manage accordingly.
-(New recommendation, Level II-1, Grade A)